victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/09-creating-android-views.markdown

     </resources>

-Liferay Screens also lets you use one View Set's layout with a Screenlet, and use another View Set's general style and colors.
+Liferay Screens also lets you use one View Set's layout with a Screenlet, and another View Set's general style and colors.
 To do this, pass a `layoutId` attribute to a Screenlet that is already styled with another View Set's theme.
 The Screenlet uses the layout structure specified in `layoutId`, but inherits the general style and colors from the View Set's theme.
 For example, this code